 Employers’ liability insurance association notice:

 “Zinc and ash-free oils in particular often have low electrical conductivity.
 If such a low-conductivity oil flows through a conventional filter element, the element and oil can become electrostatically charged and electrostatic discharge may occur in the system or externally. [...]”

 Source: DGUV Information FB HM-082 “Filtration von Hydraulikflüssigkeiten” [Filtration of Hydraulic Fluids], edition 07/2016, specialist area Wood and Metal HB HM of German Statutory Accident Insurance Association (DGUV), Mainz

-Increase system availability, machine safety and cost optimisation with the HYDAC filter technology approach
+Increase system availability, machine safety, and cost optimization with the HYDAC filter technology approach

-The HYDAC filtration experts and the machine tool industry team analysed the problem on site on the premises of one of the affected machine owners.
-Measurements, oil analyses and enquiries were carried out.
+The HYDAC filtration experts and the machine tool industry team analyzed the problem on site on the premises of one of the affected machine owners.
+Measurements, oil analyses, and enquiries were carried out.
 It quickly became clear that the owners were using innovative hydraulic oils

 with low conductivity in their machine tools and that this was causing the problems.
 In the HYDAC FluidCareCenter®, further analyses and tests were performed with different oil and filter combinations.

 This led to the innovative Stat-X® filter element technology.
 This technology was tested successfully on the end customer’s premises and was able to reduce the electrostatic charging in the system to a minimum.
 Electrostatic discharge is thus avoided.
 The Stat-X® solution is now used in all the manufacturer’s machines.